Ann-Maria-Jaison/broom-tracker/README.md

 # 🧹 Broom Tracker

 ## 📌 About the Project
 Broom Tracker is a simple web app designed for hostelers to **track the shared broom in real time**.
 It ensures that everyone knows **who is currently using the broom** and whether it is available in the designated storage location.
-The system also maintains a **history log** to improve accountability and avoid confusion.

 ## 🤔 Why I Created This
 As a hosteler, I often faced issues where my friends would come looking for the broom, only to find that it was already in use by someone else.
 My roommates and I also struggled to keep track of who took the broom last.
 To solve this problem, I built **Broom Tracker**, a real-time tracking system that ensures **efficient sharing and better coordination**.